kit-data-manager/base-repo/README.md

 ### Setup
 Before you are able to start the repository microservice, you have to modify the application properties according to your local setup.
 Therefor, copy the file 'settings/application.properties' to your project folder and customize it.
-Special attentioned should be payed to the properties in the 'datasource' section as well as the 'jwtSecret', which has to match the 'jwtSecret' provided in the configuration of an associated KIT DM authentication microservice.
+Special attentioned should be payed to the datasource url as well as to the repository base path.

 As soon as 'application.properties' is completed, you may start the repository microservice by executing the following command inside the project folder, e.g. where the service has been built before: